fogonthedowns/5-gpu-ethereum-mining-rig/README.md

 sudo make install
 ```

 At this point you could start mining.
 This is the command to do so.
-Notice You must fill in your wallet address and your worker name.
+Notice you must fill in your wallet address and your worker name.
 I've decided to use [Dwarfpool](https://dwarfpool.com/eth) because I like the name and it works for me.
 However there are many [other](https://www.buybitcoinworldwide.com/ethereum/mining-pools/) mining pools.
+If you need a wallet you can download [mist](https://github.com/ethereum/mist/releases) to make one.

 ```
 /bin/ethminer -G -F http://eth-us2.dwarfpool.com/[YOUR_WALLET_ADDRESS]/[YOUR_WORKER]